verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] It isn't safe to be radiant.
 - [ ] Do you think "that's so amazing.
 How can I ruin this?"
 - [ ] I'm not high maintenance.
 I'm just detail oriented and emotionally aesthetic.
+- [ ] Hijacking threads to be a bigot to me is a super loser thing to do.